 Where to Stay in Narragansett RI

 STAY: The Break Hotel.
-This cleverly designed, highly service oriented 16 room hotel is just getting started – having opened in June 2015 – and is already winning raves from guests.
+This cleverly designed, highly service oriented 16 room hotel has been winning raves from guests since it opened in 2015.
 Best of all, rates are low for what you get.
 Read the complete Mavens Review HERE.
-Rooms and Suites from $159 to $539 (depending on room size and season) include afternoon treats, water bottles, and large “tapas” style gourmet breakfast.
+Rooms and Suites from $179 to $589 (depending on room size and season) include afternoon treats, water bottles, and large “tapas” style gourmet breakfast.